-The first step in publishing a service from ArcGIS Desktop is identifying which resource you want to publish:
+The first step in publishing a service from ArcMap or ArcCatalog is identifying which resource you want to publish:

 Publish a service—If you're ready to publish, you can go through the entire process of connecting to the server and publishing a service.
 You can save your work as a draft service at any time and come back to it.
 This topic describes the publishing process.

-Save a service definition file—If you want to set up all the properties of a service and transfer them to a separate machine for publishing, you can create and save a service definition file.
+Save a service definition file—To set up all the properties of a service and transfer them to a separate machine for publishing, you can create and save a service definition file.
 This is occasionally necessary in cloud environments, in secure environments, or when the server is not immediately available.

-Overwrite an existing service—If you want to overwrite an existing service with an updated GIS resource and ancillary data, select this option.
+Overwrite an existing service—To overwrite an existing service with an updated GIS resource and ancillary data, select this option.

-To publish a new service from ArcGIS Desktop, follow these steps.
+To publish a new service, follow these steps: